CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.4.4 General IoT device.md

 #### SYS.4.4.M23 Auditing IoT Devices (CIA)

 All IoT devices should be checked periodically to ensure that they are configured correctly and that all specified security measures have been implemented.
-If deviations from the target state are found and remedial actions are known, these should be documented.
+If deviations from the target state are found and remedial measures are known, these should be documented.

 In addition, at least in safety-critical areas, all IoT devices to be used should be checked by experts before use for safety reasons.